-- 1. The structure of the market (e.g., call market, auction market, dealer market). - 2.
-Means of access to the market or facility and services, including a description of any co-location arrangements. - 3.
-The hours of operation. - 4.
+- 1. The structure of the market (e.g., call market, auction market, dealer market). - 2 .Means of access to the market or facility and services, including a description of any co-location arrangements. - 3 The hours of operation. - 4.
 A description of the services offered by the marketplace, including, but not limited to, order entry, co-location, trading, execution, routing and data.

-- 5. A list of the types of orders offered, including, but not limited to, a description of the features and characteristics of orders. - 6.
-Procedures regarding the entry, display and execution of orders.
+- 6. Procedures regarding the entry, display and execution of orders.
 If indications of interest are used, please describe the information they include and list the types of recipients. - 7.
-Description 7.
-A description of how orders interact, including, but not limited to, the priority of execution for all order types. - 8.
-Description 8.
-A description of order routing procedures. - 9.
-Description of order and trade reporting procedures. - 10.
-Description 10.
-A description of procedures for clearance and settlement of transactions. - 11.
+Description A description of how orders interact, including, but not limited to, the priority of execution for all order types. - 8.
+Description A description of order routing procedures. - 9.
+DescriptionA description of order and trade reporting procedures. - 10.
+DescriptionA description of procedures for clearance and settlement of transactions. - 11.
 The safeguards and procedures of the marketplace to protect trading information of marketplace participants. - 12.
 Training provided to participants and a copy of any materials provided both with respect to systems of the marketplace, the requirements of the marketplace, and the rules of the regulation services providers, if applicable. - 13.
 Steps taken to ensure that marketplace participants have knowledge of and comply with the requirements of the marketplace.